Detailed Guide forDietetic Technicians in San Diego County

-In California, the number of Dietetic Technicians is expected to grow much faster than average growth rate for all occupations.
-Jobs for Dietetic Technicians are expected to increase by 23.5 percent, or 800 jobs between 2012 and 2022.
+In California, the number of Dietetic Technicians is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Dietetic Technicians are expected to increase by 16.2 percent, or 600 jobs between 2014 and 2024.

 In San Diego County, the number of Dietetic Technicians is expected to grow faster than average growth rate for all occupations.
 Jobs for Dietetic Technicians are expected to increase by 23.8 percent, or 50 jobs between 2012 and 2022.

 (Estimated Year-Projected Year)

 Due to Net